edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

     -   **Scan Start:** Require {{ PRODUCT }} to notify you when it starts scanning your network by marking the **Send email on scan start** option.
 Disable this notification by clearing this option.
     -   **Scan Start:** Require {{ PRODUCT }} to notify you when it completes a network scan by marking the **Send email when a scan completes** option.
 Disable this notification by clearing this option.
     -   **Scan Start:** Require {{ PRODUCT }} to notify you when it detects new exposures or if existing exposures have been resolved by marking the **Only send when new exposures are found or existing exposures are resolved** option.
 Disable this notification by clearing this option.

+    If you have enabled at least one notification, then you should define the set of users that will be notified.
+From the **Recipients** section, click within the option and then select the desired user.
+Repeat as needed.
 9. Click **Create Collection**.

     Once you have created a collection, you should add seeds that define the segment of your network that will be scanned.